A to Z of Information

 A school pets day is held annually either at the end of term 3 or the beginning of term 4.
 It is an opportunity for the children to celebrate their rural surroundings and is well supported by the wider community.
 Craft and cooking schedules are handed out well in advance so children have a chance to complete the tasks for the indoor exhibits as well as bringing a pet of their choice along on the day.

-Toys, cell phones, MP3 players and personal equipment should remain at home.
+Personal equipment should remain at home.
 The school accepts no responsibility for loss or damage.
-Toys, cell phones, MP3 players and personal equipment can cause friction and distractions.
-Children who need to bring a cell phone for use after school need to handed it into the office prior to the beginning of the day and can collect it again at 3pm.
+Personal equipment can cause friction and distractions.
+Children who need to bring a cell phone for use after school need to hand it into the office prior to the beginning of the day and can collect it again at 3pm.

 School photos are taken by a professional on an annual basis usually in Term 4.
 Parents will be notified prior to this taking place.